Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: The Model

-We have then two systems of equations: 1) the classical EOMs for the pump fields, 2) the quantum mechanical EOMs for the signal fields driven by time-dependent contributions from the pump fields.
+We have then two systems of equations: 1) the classical EOMs for the pump fields, 2) the quantum mechanical \com{quadratic} EOMs for the signal fields driven by time-dependent contributions from the pump fields.
 These signal fields then exhibit time-dependent quadratic nonlinear interactions, hence their Gaussian nature, and these come in two forms. \emph{Phase modulation} - which contributes terms of the form $i\sum_{pn'p'}\lambda_{npn'p'}\av{\hat a^\dagger_{p}} \av{\hat a_{p'}} \hat a_{n'}$ which resembles a time varying linear process and includes frequency conversion when $n'\neq n$.
 And \emph{Squeezing} - in which the evolution of the creation and annihilation operators becomes coupled together via terms of the form $i\sum_{n'pp'}\lambda_{nn'pp'}\av{\hat a_{p}} \av{\hat a_{p'}} \hat a^\dagger_{n'}$.
 Note that even in the case of perturbative methods, such as photon pair generation considered below, it is implicit that the system is in the Gaussian regime in order to obtain the quadratic Hamiltonian for declared quantum fields.
-Finally, note that this regime precludes applicability to Kerr nonlinearities.

-To accommodate these quadratic terms in the EOMs, it is convenient to adopt the formalisms of Gaussian quantum optics and introduce the capitalised vectors of operators containing both creation and annihilation operators, $\tilde{ \bm{A}} (t) = (\tilde{\bm{a}}^\top (t),\tilde{\bm{a}}^{ \dagger} (t))^\top$ and $\tilde{ \bm{S}}^\pm (0,t) = (\tilde{\bm{s}}^{\pm T} (0,t),\tilde{\bm{s}}^{\pm \dagger} (0,t))^\top$.
+To accommodate these quadratic terms in the EOMs, it is convenient to adopt the formalisms of Gaussian quantum optics\com{~\cite{Braunstein2005,Olivares2012}} and introduce the capitalised vectors of operators containing both creation and annihilation operators, $\tilde{ \bm{A}} (t) = (\tilde{\bm{a}}^\top (t),\tilde{\bm{a}}^{ \dagger} (t))^\top$ and $\tilde{ \bm{S}}^\pm (0,t) = (\tilde{\bm{s}}^{\pm T} (0,t),\tilde{\bm{s}}^{\pm \dagger} (0,t))^\top$.
 By doing so we may express the full nonlinear equations of motion for the signal fields in the cavity,

-where the elements of the nonlinear parts are \beqs \eeqs
+where the elements of the nonlinear parts are \beq \eeq

 Solutions to these EOMs are in fact linear symplectic transformations - the central feature of Gaussian quantum optics.
 We will from hereon use bold uppercase symbols to denote these kinds of vectors of operators and the symplectic operations which act on them.
 Whilst one could proceed by propagating the system under an appropriate Greens' function, in the absence of phase modulation, it is more straightforward to work again in the frequency domain.